-- persons with whom you have or are seeking business or financial relationships; - household members; - · close relatives; - employers and clients of your spouse, parents, or dependent children (and their prospective employers and clients); - recent former non-Federal employers and clients, (which includes anyone who was an employer or client within the past year and, if you are a political appointee, anyone (other than a state or local government) that was an employer or client within the two years prior to your appointment (in which case the restriction will last for two years after your appointment)); and - organizations (other than political parties) in which you are an active participant.
+- · persons with whom you have or are seeking business or financial relationships; - household members; - close relatives; - employers and clients of your spouse, parents, or dependent children (and their prospective employers and clients); - recent former non-federal employers and clients, (which includes anyone who was an employer or client within the past year and, if you are a political appointee, anyone (other than a state or local government or international organization in which the U.S. government is a member) that was an employer or client within the two years prior to your appointment (in which case the restriction will last for two years after your appointment); and - organizations (other than political parties) in which you are an active participant.